 Our mission: To serve as a catalyst and source of growth and knowledge; offer a home to thinking and inquisitive children and adults; act as a collector, guardian, and interactive presenter of cultural and scientific treasures and ideas; and support the community by attracting visitors and promoting economic development.

-A copy of the Carnegie Museums of Pittsburgh Federal IRS form 990 is available upon request.
+Copies of Carnegie Museums of Pittsburgh’s Federal IRS form 990 and audited financial statements are available upon request.